 The Corporation Tax rate for most Irish incorporated companies is just 12.5%; in comparison, it’s over 20% in many other European countries.
 Ireland’s corporate tax rate benefits setting up a company in Ireland, but it shouldn’t be the sole basis of your decision.

-Before setting up in Ireland, you must know the intricacies of qualifying for Corporation Tax in Ireland.
+Before setting up in Ireland, you should know the intricacies of Corporation Tax in Ireland.

-Throughout this guide, we explore the fundamental aspects determining a company’s eligibility for Ireland’s corporate tax rate, including residency status, trading activities, and income sources.
+This guide explores the fundamental aspects of Ireland’s corporate tax rate, including residency status, trading activities, and income sources.

 Not just any entity is liable for Corporation Tax in Ireland.
 It’s specifically designed for entities classified as 'Tax Resident Companies' in Ireland.
 This includes both locally incorporated entities and international businesses with significant management operations within Ireland.
-Understanding whether your business meets these criteria is crucial for compliance and enjoying Ireland's competitive corporate tax rates.
 A company that is a tax resident in Ireland is liable for Irish Corporation Tax.
 This tax is paid on its worldwide income/profits - not just the profits generated in Ireland.

 What are the rates?